Vidkun Quisling: Head of the government

 Meanwhile, the government line hardened, with Communist Party leaders arrested and trade unionists intimidated.
 On 10 September 1941, Viggo Hansteen and Rolf Wickstrøm were executed and many more imprisoned following the milk strike in Oslo.
-Hansteen's execution was later seen as a watershed moment, dividing the occupation into its more innocent and more deadly phases.
-The same year Statspolitiet ("the State Police"), abolished in 1937, was reestablished to assist the Gestapo in Norway, and radio sets were confiscated across the country.
+Hansteen's execution was later seen as a watershed moment, starting the deadly phase of the occupation.
+The same year Statspolitiet ("the State Police"), abolished in 1937, was re-established to assist the Gestapo in Norway, and radio sets were confiscated across the country.
 Though these were all Terboven's decisions, Quisling agreed with them and went on to denounce the government-in-exile as "traitors."
-As a result of the toughened stance, an informal "ice front" emerged, with Nasjonal Samling supporters ostracised from society.
+In response to the toughened stance, Norwegian society formed an informal "ice front", ostracising Nasjonal Samling supporters.
 Quisling remained convinced this was an anti-German sentiment that would fade away once Berlin had handed power over to Nasjonal Samling.
-However, the only concessions he won in 1941 were having the heads of ministries promoted to official ministers of the government and independence for the party secretariat.
+However, the only concessions he won in 1941 were having the heads of ministries promoted to official ministers of the government, and independence for the party secretariat.

 Two girls in Bunad greet Reichskommissar Josef Terboven and Minister President Vidkun Quisling on 1 February 1942.

-In January 1942, Terboven announced the German administration would be wound down.
+In January 1942, Terboven announced that the German administration would be wound down.
 Soon afterwards he told Quisling that Hitler had approved the transfer of power, scheduled for 30 January.
-Quisling remained doubtful it would happen, since Germany and Norway were in the midst of complex peace negotiations that could not be completed until peace had been reached on the Eastern Front, while Terboven insisted that the Reichskommissariat would remain in power until such peace came about.
-Quisling could nevertheless be reasonably confident that his position within the party and with Berlin was unassailable, even if he was unpopular within Norway, something of which he was well aware.
+Quisling remained doubtful it would happen, since Germany and Norway were in the midst of complex peace negotiations that could not be completed until peace had been reached on the Eastern Front, and Terboven insisted that the Reichskommissariat would remain in power until such peace came about.
+Quisling could nevertheless be reasonably confident that his position within the party and with Berlin was unassailable, even if he was unpopular within Norway, of which he was well aware.

-After a brief postponement, an announcement was made on 1 February 1942, detailing how the cabinet had elected Quisling to the post of minister president of the national government.
-The appointment was accompanied by a banquet, rallying, and other celebrations by the Nasjonal Samling members.
+After a brief postponement, an announcement was made on 1 February 1942 that the cabinet had elected Quisling to the post of minister president of the national government.
+The appointment was accompanied by a banquet, rallies, and other celebrations by the Nasjonal Samling members.
 In his first speech, Quisling committed the government to closer ties with Germany.
 The only change to the Constitution was the reinstatement of the ban on Jewish entry into Norway, which had been abolished in 1851.